Sample Retail Resume and Writing Tips

 - Implemented and integrated new register functions.

-- Promoted to head sales associate of designer women’s wear due to merchandising ability and leadership skills.
+- Promoted to head sales associate of designer women’s wear due to merchandising ability.

-- Singlehandedly set up trunk shows and attended dozens of clinics for new incoming fashion lines.
+- Attended dozens of clinics for new income fashion lines.